Environment

 Making Tracks by Train

-Since the relaunch of Making Tracks in 2019, we have been working on reducing our environmental impact, with a particular focus on developing more sustainable touring practices by switching from plane to rail travel.
-Projects like Making Tracks typically fly artists to the UK from all corners of the globe, but we recognise that this model is no longer sustainable, and that carbon offset schemes are not a viable solution.
-Rail travel has a much smaller carbon footprint, allowing us to significantly reduce project emissions at source.
-In 2019 we implemented a flight ban on any selected artists travelling to the residency who were based less than 15 hours away from the UK by rail.
-In 2022 we announced that all musicians selected from mainland Europe would now be asked to travel to the Making Tracks residency by train.
-As part of this, we pay a daily stipend for each day they spend en route, and use the journeys to start conversations about music and the environment.
-We now also limit the number of artists selected from outside Europe to a maximum of one per year.
-These changes have helped us to reduce our transport-related emissions by 79% since 2019.
+Since the first edition of Making Tracks in 2019, we have been working on reducing our environmental impact, with a particular focus on developing more sustainable touring practices by switching from plane to rail travelwherever possible.
+This has seen a reduction in the number of flights taken by selected artists by 61% and 83.3% in 2021 and 2022, respectively, compared to 2019.
+In 2022 we announced that all artists selected from mainland Europe would typically be expected to travel to and from the Making Tracks residency by rail.
+As part of this, we pay a daily stipend for each day spent en route, and use the journeys to start conversations about music and the environment.
+Since 2022 we have also limited the number of artists selected based outside Europe to a maximum of one-per-year.
+These changes have helped us to considerably reduce our estimated greenhouse gas (GHG) transport emissions.
+In 2024, our estimated transport emissions were 61.8% lower compared to 2019.

 The practical changes we’ve made don’t stop with trains.
 Making Tracks' delicious residency menu is fully vegetarian and vegan, while we also provide partner venues with 'green riders', route our tours as efficiently as possible, and are working towards eradicating single-use plastics.